EconLearn

 Law of Diminishing Marginal Utility vs Law of Diminishing Marginal Returns

 Law of Diminishing Marginal Utility and Law of Diminishing Marginal Returns are related concepts in AP Economics that students often mix up.
-In short: law of diminishing marginal utility is the law of diminishing marginal utility states that each additional unit of a good consumed adds less extra satisfaction than the unit before it.
-Meanwhile, law of diminishing marginal returns is the law of diminishing marginal returns states that adding more of a variable input to fixed inputs eventually yields smaller increases in output.
+The law of diminishing marginal utility states that each additional unit of a good consumed adds less extra satisfaction than the unit before it.
+The law of diminishing marginal returns states that adding more of a variable input to fixed inputs eventually yields smaller increases in output.
 Here is how they compare side by side.

 Law of Diminishing Marginal Utility